Transforming science education through research-driven innovation

-When planning a study, researchers can use the POWER calculator to determine how many subjects will be required to obtain a statistically significant result, giving researchers and funders increased confidence that they will obtain such a result without spending money and time unnecessarily on participants that are not needed.
+When planning a study, researchers can use the POWER calculators to determine how many participants will be required to obtain a statistically significant result, giving researchers and funders increased confidence that they will obtain such a result without spending money and time unnecessarily on participants that are not needed.
 Once a study is completed, the tool enables users to interpret the size of their study’s effect in the context of similar studies.

 This material is based upon work supported by the National Science Foundation under Grant Nos.
-(1118555) and (1544236).
+1118555 and 1544236.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 The PI for Award #1118555 is Sue Kowalski, BSCS Science Learning.
 The PI for Award #1544236 is Jessaca Spybrook, Western Michigan University.